42cursus-youkim/NetPractice/README.md

 - first and last of an address range is reserved
   - first: network ID address
   - last: broadcast address

 ### Interface

-- lines connecting internet devices are a lie! (maybe?)
 - network is like shouting numbers at each other
 - so individual's address must not overlap with others
 - interfaces will decide to only listen to numbers within their range